-- You must perform Steps 1 to 2 on a PC. - Ensure you are using the correct UPDATE.BIN file in Step 2, otherwise the IP Camera will not work properly. - If the power of the IP Camera is suddenly lost in step 7, please remove the SD card first and turn on the IP Camera next to test its operation.
-If the IP Camera remains working normally, please go back to step 3; otherwise, please inform your technical support. - In step 9, if the SD card is not removed and the IP Camera does not get online as well, the updating process must be repeated again after rebooting the IP Camera. - Make sure that the SD card is inserted in a correct position in step 4, or the IP Camera will suffer permanent physical damage. - If the message "CSUM ERROR" appears in step 7, it implies a problem in the file of UPDATE.BIN. - Do not interrupt the process when the unit is updating, or it will crash.
+- Steps 1 to 2 have to be done on a PC. - Make sure the file of UPDATE.BIN is a correct one in step 2, or the IP Camera will not work normally after being updated. - If the power of the IP Camera is suddenly lost in step 7, please remove the SD card first and turn on the IP Camera next to test its operation.
+If the IP Camera remains working normally, please go back to step 3; otherwise, please inform your technical support. - In step 9, if the SD card is not removed and the IP Camera does not get online as well, the updating process must be repeated again after rebooting the IP Camera. - Make sure that the SD card is inserted in a correct position in step 4, or the IP Camera will suffer permanent physical damage. - If the message "CSUM ERROR" appears in step 7, it implies a problem in the file of UPDATE.BIN. - Don't interrupt the process while the unit is updating itself; proceed with an SD card not including any system software of the unit, or else the unit will crash.